liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-removing-the-primary-key-from-portlet-urls.markdown

 ## Testing the URL Routes

-Log in to the portal, with the Guestbook Portlet deployed.
+Log in to the portal with the Guestbook Portlet deployed.
 If you haven't already added the portlet to a page, do so now.
 Because of the `render` method's logic, a new `Guestbook` called *Main* is created automatically when you add the portlet to the page.
 Click *Add Guestbook*, and look at the lovely URL!

     http://localhost:8080/web/guest/home/-/guestbook/add_guestbook

-Okay, so that's nothing new; we had that in place after the last learning path article.
+Okay, so that's nothing new; you had that in place in the previous step.
 Fill out the form and submit it.
 Now click on the Guestbook you just created.
 This triggers the `switchTabs` URL and action, and you should see a URL that looks like this (if the *Name* field was *your-guestbook-name*):

     http://localhost:8080/web/guest/home/-/guestbook/your-guestbook-name/view?p_auth=Gh7eWbod